azsk/AzTS-docs/Control coverage/Feature/SQLServer.md

 ### ARM API used for evaluation

-- ARM API to get if Azure Active Directory Only Authentication is enabled on a SQL server:
+- REST API to get if Azure Active Directory Only Authentication is enabled on a SQL server:
   /{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Sql/servers/{serverName}/administrators?api-version=2021-11-01
   <br />
   **Properties:** "azureADOnlyAuthentication"